freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-6.english.md

 ## Description
 <section id='description'>

-Also add a `box-sizing` of `border-box` to the `*` selector.
+Also add a `box-sizing` of `border-box` to the everything.
 This will make it so the border you added doesn't add any size to your elements.
 </section>

 ## Instructions